Skip to content

 8:30 AM Board Vans for travel to campus at UC Merced

-Steve Shackelton – Introduction to lectures of the day: Technology, Service, and Indigenous Peoples and Parks
+Steve Shackelton – Introduction to lectures of the day: Global Partnerships Tackling the Most Daunting Challenges, Service, and Indigenous Peoples.

 Facilitated Exercises on Participants' Class Real-world Class Problems